What’s happening in my mind and body with trauma and PTSD?

-You don’t need to have the extreme or long-term symptoms of PTSD in order to experience symptoms of trauma, as these can look very similar to depression, anxiety or manifest themselves through physical or health issues.
-You may find that you are experiencing difficulty with sleeping through the night, concentrating on daily tasks.
+You don’t need to have extreme or long-term symptoms of PTSD in order to experience symptoms of trauma.
+These can look very similar to depression and anxiety and can manifest themselves through physical health issues.
+You may find that you are experiencing difficulty with sleeping through the night.
+Concentrating on daily tasks.
 Confronting certain situations.
 Or, thinking non-stop about what bothers you.
 These are all symptoms of trauma and PTSD as well.

-If you are experiencing any of these warning signs after a traumatic life event, psychotherapy can help you learn the tools to lower your anxiety and fears around situations that are triggering.
+If you are experiencing any of these warning signs of trauma and PTSD after a traumatic life event, psychotherapy can help you learn the tools to lower your anxiety surrounding triggering situations.

 Therapy provides a safe, supportive, and confidential space for you to work towards healing.